tmaybe/dev.socrata.com/publishers/getting-started.md

 For the tightest possible integration between your source system and your Socrata platform, you'll want to integrate directly with the Socrata Publisher API.
 The Publisher API allows you to programatically:

-- Add, update, and delete records within a Socrata dataset
+- Add, update, and delete rows within a Socrata dataset
 - Maintain dataset metadata and privacy settings
 - Create and import Socrata datasets